Conky – A Full Guide

 Is your Conky not running with a transparent background?
 You can fix that by installing the following module:

 After installing the above, you will need to enable the module Compton Mod.
-To do this, open the Module settings (Main Menu > Settings > Modules) and enable Compton Mod
+To do so, open the Module Settings (Main Menu > Settings > Modules) and enable Compton Mod

 If your Conky configuration is not transparent, you may need to adjust its code to have the following: